 Because published topics can be so variable and dynamic, subscribers can use wildcards to match a single subscription to multiple published topics.
 Solace supports two different types of wildcards:

-*single-level wildcard, matches up to the next level
+*Single-level wildcard, 0-or-more chars, matches up to the next level

 You can read more about topic wildcard subscriptions here.

 To use Solace's Guaranteed delivery (aka persistent messaging) so that no messages can be lost, even during network disconnects or broker restarts, then we need a queue endpoint to hold onto the messages for the consumer while it might be offline.

 On the left side of the Manager GUI, click on "Queues":

 Click the "+ Queue" to create a new queue:

 Give the queue a name, and hit "Create":

 Optionally configure some settings (e.g. max quota), but you can leave everything as-is for now.
 Hit "Apply":

 You have a new queue! 🎉